Marcvolta/node-red-energymeter/README.md

 ## In Node-RED (preferred)

-* Via Manage Palette -> Search for "node-red-contrib-energymeter"
+* Via Manage Palette -> Search for "node-red-contrib-simple-energymeter"

 ## In a shell
 Basic installation:
 * go to the Node-RED "userDir" folder, typically `~/.node-red`
-* run `npm install node-red-contrib-energymeter`
+* run `npm install node-red-contrib-simple-energymeter`

 ## Usage
 Simply wire it with an power input device and make use of the output: